-To further get a high-order overview of the mutation landscape, we summarized the mutation spectra of 32 whole genome sequenced pRCC samples (Figure 3A).
+To further get a high-order overview of the mutation landscape, we summarized the mutation spectra of 35 whole genome sequenced pRCC samples (Figure 3A).
 C-to-T in CpGs showed the highest mutation rates, which were roughly ten to twenty-fold higher than mutation rates in other nucleotide contexts.

 We used principle components analysis (PCA) to reveal factors that explain the most inter-sample variation.
 The loadings on the first principle component (which explained 12.5% of the variation) demonstrated C-to-T in CpGs contributed the most to inter-sample variation (Figure 3B).
 C-to-T in CpGs is highly associated with methylation.
-It reflects the spontaneous deamination of cytosines in CpGs, which is much more frequent in 5-methyl-cytosines.
+It reflects the spontaneous deamination of cytosines in CpGs, which is much more frequent in 5-methyl-cytosines (REF).
 So we further explored the association between C-to-T in CpGs and tumor methylation status.
-We confirmed this association by showing samples from methylation cluster 1 (hypermethylated group, Figure S2) had higher PC1 scores as well as higher C-to-T mutation counts and mutation percentages in CpGs (Figure 3C).
+First we validated the TCGA identified methylation cluster 1 showed higher methylation lever than cluster 2 in all annotation regions (Figure S2, see Methods), prominently in CpG Islands (OR of sites being differentially hypermethylated: 1.29, 95%CI: 1.20-1.39, p<0.0001).
+We confirmed this association by showing samples from methylation cluster 1 had higher PC1 scores as well as higher C-to-T mutation counts and mutation percentages in CpGs (Figure 3C).
 This trend was further validated using a larger WXS dataset as well.
 Especially, the most hypermethylated group, CpG island methylation phenotype (CIMP), showed the greatest C-to-T in CpGs (Figure S2).
+As expected, C-to-T mutations in CpGs in group 1 showed higher but not statistically significant percentage overlapping with CpG islands compared with group 2 (1.8% versus 1.4%, p=0.14).
 Therefore, methylation status is the most prominent factor shaping the mutation spectra across patients.
+We further tried to explore the functional impact of the excessive mutations driven by methylation.
+C-to-T mutations in CpGs were more likely to be in the coding region (OR=1.54, 95%CI: 1.27-1.85, p<0.0001) and nonsynonymous (OR=1.47, 95%CI: 1.17-1.84, p<0.001).
+Yet, C-to-T mutations in CpGs did not show functional bias between two methylation groups nor in non-coding regions (Figure SXX).

 Recently, several somatic mutation signatures were identified.
 Many have putative etiology, revealing the underlying mutation processes (7).
 We used a LASSO-based approach (see Methods) to decompose mutations into a linear combination of these canonical mutation signatures in both WGS and WXS samples (Figure S3).
 The leading signature was signature 5, which is consistent with previous studies (7).
 Interestingly, we found one type 2 pRCC case out of 155 somatic WXS sequenced samples exhibited APOBEC-associated mutation signature 2 and 13.
 APOBEC mutation pattern enrichment analysis (see Method) further confirmed the presence of APOBEC activity (Figure 3D).
 This sample was statistically enriched of APOBEC mutations (adjusted p-value < 0.0003).

 Prominent APOBEC activities were also incidentally detected in three upper track urothelial cancer (UC) samples sequenced and processed in the same pipeline with pRCC samples.
 UC often carries APOBEC mutation signatures and our result is consistent with TCGA bladder urothelial cancer study (19).